 The data-driven learning framework used to model the hot water system was implemented in Keras, an open source Python library.
 This framework used the data collected above to learn a system dynamics model for the hot water system, which further comprised of a storage model and a heating model.
-The purpose of the storage model is to estimate the state of the storage (i.e. its state of charge) at any given instant, while the purpose of the heating model is to estimate the amount of energy required by the heating element (heat pump in this case) to reheat the storage from an initial to a final state of charge.
+The purpose of the storage model is to estimate the state of the storage (i.e. its state of charge) at any given instant, while the purpose of the heating model is to estimate the state of the storage the amount of energy required by the heating element (heat pump in this case) to reheat the storage from an initial to a final state of charge.
 This information is essential to estimate the flexibility that can be offered by the hot water system as a whole.

 The study shows that it is possible to combine data from different homogeneous and heterogeneous devices to vastly accelerate model improvements using different forms of transfer learning.
 When compared with models which do not make use of transfer learning, transfer learning can improve the initial and asymptotic performance, and the learning rate as a function of available training data.
-This information is highlighted in Figure 34.1, where the typical black-box learning case corresponds to learning without transfer.
-Most notably, two forms of transfer learning are employed in this study: transduction is found to be helpful when combining data from homogeneous hot water systems, while induction is more suitable for the case of heterogeneous devices.
+This information is highlighted in Figure 34.1, where the typical blackbox learning are employed in this study: transduction is found to be helpful when combining data from homogeneous hot water systems, while induction is more suitable for the case of heterogeneous devices.